brian-lau/multdist/README.md

 multdist
 ========

 Matlab code for non-parametrically testing whether two multidimensional samples were drawn from the same parent distribution.
-One function implements Fasano & Franceschini's generalization [1] to two dimensions (`kstest2d.m`) of the Kolmorogov-Smirnov test, while the second implements Aslan & Zech's and Sz?kely & Rizzo's test based on an analogy to statistical energy [2], which is minimized when the two samples are drawn from the same parent distribution (`minentest.m`).
+One function implements Fasano & Franceschini's generalization [1] to two dimensions (`kstest2d.m`) of the Kolmorogov-Smirnov test, while the second implements Aslan & Zech's and Szekely & Rizzo's test based on an analogy to statistical energy [2], which is minimized when the two samples are drawn from the same parent distribution (`minentest.m`).
 In both cases, the analytic distribution of the statistic is unknown, and approximations are used for statistical testing.
 For the K-S test, I use an approximation due to Press et al. [3] that represents a fit to the percentiles that Fasano & Franceschini obtained by Monte Carlo simulation of a simple model.
 For the energy test, p-values are obtained via permutation of the aggregated samples.

 The K-S test currently only works for two-dimensional data, but the minimum energy test accepts n-dimensional inputs (although significance testing may become prohibitively expensive).